chengkangzai/OODJ-assignemnt/README.md

 1. Password encryption for User (Hashing)
 2. Interface standard
 3. Query model by using where method to ease the query process

+## Appendix

+This project will be Archived as the semester is over and it should serve as a record only.